-The CSH Law Aviation Practice Group experienced “Aviation April” this year.
+The Cranfill Sumner Aviation Practice Group experienced “Aviation April” this year.
 We started off the month at the SMU Air Law Conference in Dallas, TX, where we were able to engage and discuss with aviation attorneys and claims representatives the ever-evolving case law, rules and regulations facing the industry.
 It was a great opportunity to reconnect with friends and colleagues in the aviation industry including the women attorneys of IAWA, as well as FAA and NTSB representatives.
 Mica Worthy even tried her hand at a virtual reality flight simulator!

 The Aviation Practice Group was also invited to attend the Carolina Aviation Museum’s annual gala, which was a wonderful experience.
 The event was beautiful and the entertainment was stellar.
 The aircraft at the museum are also an incredible spectacle, including the airplane involved in the Miracle on the Hudson.
 It is also very inspiring to learn more about the museum’s commitment to engaging young people in STEM learning and the aviation industry.